 Why Monitor Your Google Cloud?

-The Google Cloud Monitoring service provides you with timely information about the health of your GCP cloud, such as its availability, performance, and data security.
+The Google Cloud Monitoring service provides timely information about your GCP cloud’s health, such as availability, performance, and data security.
 This is possible by continuously tracking various resources in Google Cloud.

 There are plenty of Google Cloud services to monitor, too: